-Management of Liquidity Risk
+Management of Liquidity and Funding Risk

-Liquidity risk is defined as the possibility of not having sufficient financial resources to meet obligations as they fall due, or only being able to secure resources at excessive cost.
+Liquidity and Funding risk is defined as the possibility of not having sufficient financial resources to meet obligations as they fall due, or only being able to secure resources at excessive cost.
 It occurs as a result of imbalances between tradable assets and falling due liabilities, tenor and/or currency mismatches.

-Key principles underlying liquidity risk control are as follows:
+Key principles underlying liquidity and funding risk control are as follows:

-- Ensure enough liquidity to guarantee the timely funding needs; - Provide a prudent cushion for unforeseen liquidity needs; - Invest liquid funds in a manner which emphasises the need for security of principal and ease of conversion to cash; and - Be in compliance with the applicable regulatory requirements and guidelines.
+- Maintain an adequate level of liquidity resources and a safe and sound funding profile to ensure short- , medium- and long-term obligations under both normal and stressed conditions; - Invest liquid funds in a manner which emphasises the need for security of principal and ease of conversion to cash; and - Comply with the applicable regulatory requirements and guidelines.

-The Board determines the liquidity risk management strategy in the context of:
+The Board determines the liquidity and funding risk management strategy in the context of: